MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/ne-msinkaut-inkcursorbuttonstate.md

 The cursor button is down.
 A button on a pen tip is down when the user lowers the pen to the digitizer and draws a stroke.
 For a button on a barrel, the button is down when the button is depressed.

-#### - ICBS_CursorUnavailable

-The cursor button is unavailable.
-A cursor button may become unavailable, for example, when a cursor leaves the range of Tablet PC.

 ## -remarks